THERE IS ALWAYS SOMETHING GOING ON IN THE SCOTTISH BORDERS

 Steeped in history, the Scottish Borders' abbeys and ruins are testimony to the turbulent past and well worth exploring.
 Beautiful castles and stately homes invite you to dip into their history and rejoice their magnificent gardens and grounds.

 Enjoy season highlights such a concerts, festivals and theatre performances and taste our local specialities.

 Outdoor enthusiasts are spoilt for choice.
 With over 15 golf courses to play on, an extensive network of walking routes and cycling trails as well as fishing opportunities on the river Tweed, there is an activity for everyone.

-This video gives you a short overview of 9 "must-sees" in the Scottish Borders - a good starting point for planning your holidays........
+This video gives you a short overview of 9 'must-sees' in the Scottish Borders - A good starting point for planning your holiday.

 The Scottish Borders are home to four magnificent Abbeys, which were all founded in the 12th Century.
 The proximity to the English Border made them targets of frequent English attacks and all of them have been rebuilt several times.
 Travel back in history and visit the ruins of Dryburgh, Melrose, Jedburgh and Kelso Abbey.

 There are many beautiful gardens in the Scottish Borders to explore.
 Enjoy a splendid day out and discover the wonderful local garden architecture. • Monteviot House & Gardens, Jedburgh • Dawyck Botanic Garden, Peebles • Kailzie Gardens, Peebles • Harmony Garden, Melrose

 The Borders are a fantastic place for eating out.
 We can recommend the following restaurants for a wonderful night out: • Seasons • The Hoebridge • Provender • The Townhouse • The Capon Tree • Stewarts Bistro • The Ancrum Cross Keys • Hunters Stables (Italian food) • The Tase of Spice (Indian food) Restaurant Websites can be found at the following link.